Move your cover letter to the top of the yes pile

 Don’t submit a resume you’ve spent time, effort and substantial thought creating without including a professional customized cover letter.
 Get started now with our examples and create your cover letter.
 Using a cover letter builder can help you create and tailor each cover letter in just minutes.
 You will get expert suggestions and a professionally designed template to craft an impressive cover letter.

-A cover letter should be a one page document.
-In that page you need to include the header, salutation, introduction, pitch and conclusion.
+A cover letter should be a one-page document, including the header, salutation, introduction, pitch and conclusion.

 Remember that the resume and cover letter are the way to get your foot in the door and get an interview.
-Pick the best achievement of your career, the best skill you can offer and why you’re interested in this particular company.
-Check out our article of Everything You Should Include in a Cover Letter in This Year for some ideas.
+Point out the best achievements of your career, the best skills you can offer and why you’re interested in this particular company.
+Check out our article Everything You Should Include in a Cover Letter in This Year for some ideas.

 For example: